Laravel Migrations: How to Rename a Table

 Rename the Table Using a New Migration

-, we need to create a new migration file using make:migration artisan command:
+To rename the clients table to customers, we need to create a new migration file using make:migration artisan command:

 php artisan make:migration rename_clients_table_to_customers_table